-The Process: First, we will discuss your preferred media, composition and colour scheme and depending on my current load of commissions, we will decide on a timeline.
+The Process: First, we will discuss your preferred media, style and colour scheme and depending on my current load of commissions, we will decide on a timeline.
 Prices for my work are based on a square inch formula and prior to beginning I require a 50% downpayment with the balance due on receipt of the finished painting.
 To begin, I will sketch out the image for your approval on either a deep-profile custom-made canvas or cradled panel.
 (For oil commissions, I prefer to build my own stretchers, stretch them with linen or #10/15 oz canvas and gesso them myself as it is far superior to what I can purchase from my suppliers.
 For encaustics, I use high-quality Canadian-made Gotrick cradled panels.)
-After the sketch has been approved, I will begin painting and then send you either a studio invitation or an image of the work once I am “finished”.
+After the sketch has been approved, I will begin painting and once I am “finished”, will send you either an image of the work or a studio invitation to see it in person.
 I guarantee my work and your satisfaction, so at this point, I will make any adjustments you would like….it is imperative that you have the opportunity to provide feedback since it is your painting!
 Once you are completely satisfied, I will record the work, provide you with a certificate of authenticity and we will determine pick-up or delivery, upon which the final payment is due.
 If shipping is required, clients are responsible for all shipping and insurance charges.

 I would be honoured to work on your special commission so please do not hesitate to contact me with your ideas or further questions!